ndreuig/OPNsense-Firewall-Setup/README.md

    ![Table 2](./screenshots/screenshot6.png)

-**Network Configuration**
+### Network Configuration

 1. OPNsense requires at least two network adapters for WAN and LAN.
 Configure as follows:
 	* Adapter 1:
 		+ Go to Network > Adapter 1.
 		+ Tick Enable Network Adapter.
 		+ Set Attached to: Bridged Network
-		+ Expand Advanced:
-			- Set Adapter Type: Default
-			- Promiscuous Mode: Allow All

  	  ![Table 2](./screenshots/screenshot7.PNG)

  	* Adapter 2:
 		+ Go to Network > Adapter 2.
 		+ Tick Enable Network Adapter.
-		+ Set Attached to: Bridged Network
+		+ Set Attached to: Internal
-		+ For Name, enter LAN 0.
+		+ For Name, enter intnet.
-		+ Expand Advanced:
-			- Set Adapter Type: Default
-			- Promiscuous Mode: Allow All

 	  ![Table 2](./screenshots/screenshot8.PNG)

 2. Click OK to save the changes.

+3. Kali Linux Network Configuration
+   To connect your Kali Linux machine to the LAN network, follow these steps:
+   - Adapter 1:
+	   + Go to Network > Adapter 1.
+	   + Enable the network adapter by ticking the Enable Network Adapter checkbox.
+           + Set the adapter to connect to the internal network by selecting Internal from the Attached to dropdown menu.
+           + Name the adapter intnet.

-**Booting and Installing OPNsense**
+## Booting and Installing OPNsense

 1. Boot the OPNsense Firewall machine.
 2. Let it load automatically until it asks for login and password.